ColinMaudry/dita-rdf/README.md

 I have already set up the publication of the metadata about binary documents (data sheets, user manuals, etc.), but since our DITA content is built on complex relationships (topic reuse) and our primary format for translation, we need a proper ontology to describe it.
 The driver is to provide detailed metrics to authors and greatly facilitate certain internal processes such as the selection of the content to translate.
 Indeed, we consider that being able to formulate multidimensional queries across topics, maps, users, products and company divisions is a major step ahead.

-The driver is consequently mostly internal, but we plan to publish a subset of this metadata when we go live with the whole public data set.
+The driver was consequently mostly internal, but we plan to publish a subset of this metadata when we go live with the whole public data set.
 Follow [@nxpdata](https://www.twitter.com/nxpdata) to get the latest updates about the linked data published by NXP.

-Finally, since the challenges we face are most likely similar to the ones other DITA-enabled organizations face, I decided to share my findings.
+Finally, since the challenges we face are most likely similar to the ones faced by other DITA-enabled organizations, I decided to share my findings.

-_TODO add links to real-life RDF samples._
+John Walker and Tim Nelissen, from NXP CDS, have since then founded [Semaku](http://semaku.com), a consultancy and software company dedicated to helping organization to solve their data and content silo issues using the linked data principles.
+I joined them in April 2014.

 ## Publishing method and availability